martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 Sublist
 -------

 Sweet-expressions support another special abbreviation when not inside ( ... ), [ ... ], or { ... }.
-A $ (aka SUBLIST) in the middle of list restarts list processing; the right-hand-side (including its sub-blocks) is the last parameter of the left-hand side.
+A $ (aka SUBLIST) in the middle of list restarts list processing; the right-hand-side (including its sub-blocks) is the last parameter of that line's left-hand side list.
+Even if there's only one n-expression on the left-hand-side, it's still considered a list (in this case, of one element).
 This is really handy when you need to chain functions together, e.g., where a sequence of functions process in sequence the output of something more complex.
 For example:

     onfail $ run $ head -10 "README"

 has the same meaning as:

     (onfail (run (head -10 "README")))

+This abbreviation is copied from Haskell.

 Empty lines
 -----------